Peer Assistant Leaders

 - Attend a meeting/training session to become familiar with the workings of the University resources.
 During this session, various training discussions will be held to assist the PALs in effective and appropriate management of student situations.
 Successful applicants will be contacted with the date/time.

-- Attend and assist with Matriculation Day activities during Welcome Weekend before the Fall semester.
+- Attend and assist with New Student Orientation as well as activities during Welcome Weekend before the Fall semester.

 - Collaborate with other PALs to plan at least one program in both the Fall and Spring semesters dedicated specifically to first-year student engagement on campus.